sk00t3r/debian-install-ionqt/README.md

 # Stopping Rebase Ion-QT Wallet:

-If you need to stop the ion-qt wallet click the "x" or close the wallet.
+If you need to stop the ion-qt wallet just close the wallet (File/Exit or click the "X").

 # Starting Rebase Iond Service: